-The sliding pistons, rotating bearings, and camshaft are areas that pressurized oil should circulate to.
+The sliding pistons, rotating bearings, and camshaft are areas where pressurized oil should circulate to.
 Overall, the oil helps in cooling the engine.
 However, if this oil circulation activity is weak or not in place, then the oil pump is likely to be faulty.

 Some of the symptoms of a bad oil pump include:

-- Low Oil Pressure: It’s a no brainer if the oil pressure drops as a result of a bad oil pump.
+- Low Oil Pressure: It’s a no-brainer if the oil pressure drops as a result of a bad oil pump.
 After all, the oil pump regulates the amount of oil pressure that circulates in the engine.
 When the oil pressure is low, you’ll notice the oil light comes on when braking.

-As a result, the vehicle will have less firing power; the engine will experience increased heat; increase in the frequency of engine stalling.
+As a result, the vehicle will have less firing power; the engine will experience increased heat; an increase in the frequency of engine stalling.

 - Oil Pump Noise: Under normal circumstances, the oil pump should be cool and quiet when you’re driving.
 This is because it rotates easily to distribute oil to other parts of the engine.
 However, once it doesn’t have any oil in it, it will start to make serious noise.

 - Increased Temperature: The operational temperature of your car engine will definitely increase once sufficient pressurized oil doesn’t get to where it is needed.
 Normally, the presence of oil in your engine prevents friction that causes components to overheat and malfunction.